Fateh (2025 film)

 Fateh is a 2025 Indian Hindi-language action thriller film written and directed by Sonu Sood in his directorial debut.
 Produced by Shakti Sagar Productions, and Zee Studios and co-produced by Ajay Dhama, the film stars Sood in the titular role, alongside Naseeruddin Shah, Jacqueline Fernandez, Vijay Raaz and Dibyendu Bhattacharya.
 It follows Fateh, an ex-agent who comes out of his tranquil life in order to bring down the entire cyber mafia syndicate when a local girl falls victim to it and goes missing.

 The film was officially announced in December 2021, while its title was revealed in October 2022.
-Principal photography commenced in March 2023 and wrapped up in October 2023.
+Principal photography commenced in March 2023 and concluded in October 2023.

 Fateh was theatrically released on 10 January 2025 and received mixed reviews from critics.